NobleWong/SiteGenesis-Community-TestSuite/README.md

 ### General

 We have already build a __foundation__ of over __250 modules__ structured in over __40 packages__.
 Our __test set__ consists of over __30 tests__ based on empirical knowledge from our daily business projects.
 The aim is to cover standard functions of the shop system.
-This means all tests have to cover a wide variety of different test pathes.
+This means all tests have to cover a wide variety of different test paths.
 The modules can be used as building bricks to enlarge the current test set quickly.

     .
     |-- config                             # XLT framework configuration